 What is the Put-Call Parity Formula?

-Put-Call Parity formula states that the return from holding a short put and a long call option for a stock should provide an equal return as provided by holding a forward contract for the same stock.
-The principle applies where both the options and forward contracts are of the same stock for the same strike price and the same expiration date.
+The put-Call Parity formula states that the return from holding a short put and a long call option for a stock should provide an equal return as provided by holding a forward contract for the same stock.
+The principle applies where the options and forward contracts are of the same stock for the same strike price and expiration date.

-This principle is applicable to European options and not on American options.
+This principle applies to European options and not to American options.
 European options can be exercised only on the expiry date, while American options can be exercised any time before the expiry date.

-As per the Put-Call Parity principle price of a call and discounted present value of strike price should be equal to the price of put and the current market price of the stock.
+As per the Put-Call Parity principle price of a call and discounted present value of strike price should be equal to the price of the put and the stock's current market price.
 The relation is explained with the equation stated below:

 The formula for put-call parity is: